 Accident insurance in the United States of America is as much a black water swamp as any other category of health insurance.
 Attractive (sometimes) websites and carefully worded PR copy make you think you’ve found the Valhalla of covering your backcountry skiing behind, but read the fine print before you dump your piggy bank.
 Oh, and what’s NOT in the fine print will chomp your wallet as well.
 (See Part 1, Rescue Insurance.)

 After research worthy of a Bible scholar, we determined that Aflac does cover skiing, but we were never clear about their coverage of what they call a “hazardous Activity Accident.”
-For example, the agent we spoke with couldn’t tell us if “mountain climbing” applied to doing a hike-up peak, or was defined by the use of ropes or what.
+For example, the agent we spoke with couldn’t tell us if “mountain climbing” applied to doing a hike-up peak, or was defined by the use of ropes, or what.
 That kind of vagueness is a red flag warning when it comes to insurance because when you do make a claim you’ll likely encounter a skyscraper full of individuals who’s job it is to figure out ways to deny paying you.
 Thus, let’s say you’re out hiking up a mountain one day and lightning takes you out.
 Aflac will pay their death benefit to your loved ones?
 Will it pay if you survive and end up with fourteen different injuries?
 Unknown.

 People who like Aflac say it pays quickly, and making a claim is easy (at least when they do cover you).

 Indeed, unlike Aflac, other types of supplemental insurance may require you to first apply for coverage with your “primary” insurance, usually your main health insurance policy.
 Once you receive an “Explanation of Benefits” (EOB) from your primary, you send it along with your application for payment to your supplemental insurance.
-The process can be confusing and times consuming — especially if you’re incapacitated and have limited help.
+The process can be confusing and time consuming — especially if you’re incapacitated and have limited help.

 (What is more, Aflac and all other accident insurance always require a physician to fill out some part or portion of the claim form.
 So you’ll go through a process of mailing or hand delivering the claim form to the doctor, getting it filled out, then retrieving it.
 Again, it’s a hidden cost in terms of time and effort.)

 Despite the (relative) simplicity of how they pay, the problem with Aflac accident insurance is despite what we determined were significant monthly payments, the benefits were so meager compared to common medical care costs as to be a Las Vegas lounge joke.
 For example, the emergency room benefit is $120 and the MRI/CAT benefit is $200 per year.
 It’s been my experience that when you end up in a hospital emergency room, they’ll stick you in the MRI and the CAT at the slightest indication, and might even throw in a quick x-ray just to be sure they didn’t miss anything.
-That $200 will buy one of the MRI tech’s shoes.
+That $200 will buy one of the MRI tech’s shoe covers.
 The other $3,000 for the procedures will be up to you and your insurance deductible, not Aflac.

 In other words, Aflac is not really “gap” insurance that helps make up for a huge health insurance deductible.
 Instead, it is a pricey way to receive a bit of cash if you get hurt.
 Instead, “real” accident insurance might be a better option if you’re taking care to cover yourself financially.